MH Wilds

 - Full Release Slash has higher damage

-- In the Full Version, Full Release Slash gains the Knockback Negated effect
+- Full Release Slash gains the Knockback Negated effect

 Unbridled Slash & Full Release Slash have similar motions, but if you are in Amped State, you can perform Full Release Slash.
 However, using it significantly depletes the Switch Gauge, so be mindful when executing it.